Takashiidobe/dsa/README.md

 # DSA

-Some implementations of data structures and algorithms in Rust.
+Some implementations of data structures and algorithms in Rust, implemented in a literate programming style.

+To see the generated documentation online, go to: <dsa.takashiidobe.com>

 Currently using a fork of [`pycco`](https://github.com/Takashiidobe/pycco) with support for rust.